MooseCoding/Decode-Calculator/README.md

 ## 7. Optional Forms

 If you are using this tool this season please take a minute to fill out this survey for me to gather information on users to learn more (and also portfolio bait).
 It means a lot and even just filling this out does help me.
-So if you use the tool, I'd advise taking 2 minutes to put down your team number, years of coding experience, coders, and an optional thank you message that will be displayed in my portfolio <3.
+So if you use the tool, I'd advise taking 2 minutes to put down your team number, years of coding experience, name, and an optional thank you message that will be displayed in my portfolio <3.